nisarg27998/LetterCraft/README.md

 - **Email:** admin@sample.com
 - **Password:** AdminPass@123
-- Can create, edit, and download letters in both PDF and DOCX formats
+- Can create and edit letters

 ### Regular Users

 - Can view and search letters
-- Can download letters in PDF format only
+- Can download letters in PDF format

 ## Setup Instructions